How to Build a Champagne Tower: Glass Count & Step-by-Step Guide

 Dry Ice Method (Most Popular)

-• Place small dry ice chunks in a hidden container beneath the tower base (Use food-grade dry ice only)
+• Place small dry ice chunks in a hidden container beneath the tower base (use food-grade dry ice only)

-• Lasts 15-20 minutes per batch (have backups ready)
+• Lasts 15 to 20 minutes per batch (have backups ready)

 Hazer Machine (For Venues)

-• Professional haze evenly highlights light beams
+• Professional haze highlights light beams

 • Safe for indoor use (check venue policies)

-• Pairs perfectly with colored LED uplighting
+• Pairs well with coloured LED uplighting

 Common Stacking Mistakes to Avoid